idia640/presentations/week06/PITCHME.md

 - **Use common schemas & frames** (e.g., shopping carts, landmarks for route finding)
 - **Direct & sustain attention** using inherent interest in SEEKING and novelty
 - **Cognitive threads**

+Note:

+Foer talks about "elaborative encoding" and the Baker/baker paradox.
+This is about finding hooks to existing memories and knowledge.
+This is not unlike how we use schemas.
+He also talks about recruiting your spatial capacity (remember the "where" pathway?), as well.

+In your mind's eye, a little bit of visual information let's you recall much more than the stimulus itself.
+Crazy, weird, fun visual stimuli will also cause you to remember more!

+Not mentioned by Foer is something we see a lot from memory champions: visual images that are activities - something is happening or moving.
+He also doesn't mention emotion, but in fact it is a powerful force in natural memory.

 ---